Praised for her “musical maturity and masterful technique” (Leipziger Volkszeitung), Korean-born violinist

 Having gone through an unusual musical journey (read more), which involved overcoming a hand injury that had lasted more than a decade, Soo Yeon takes a great interest in mental practice, which led her to extensively researching the topic of mindfulness in instrumental teaching.
 A D.M.A. graduate of Eastman School of Music -- majoring in Violin Performance and Literature and minoring in Music History and String Pedagogy -- her research culminated in a doctoral independent study and lecture recital entitled, "Mindfulness in Instrumental Teaching and Learning: J.S.
 Bach’s B-minor Partita as Case Study."
 She is frequently invited as a guest artist in string masterclasses and workshops, as well as medical conferences to share the findings of her healing journey, involving mindfulness.

 She is a current Assistant Professor of Violin and Viola, as well as the Director of String Chamber Ensemble at Houghton College.
-Previously, she has served on violin faculty and instructor positions at University of Rochester-Eastman, Carnegie’s Weill Institute, Thurnauer School of Music of Kaplen JCC on the Palisades, Luzerne Music Center, Bay View Music Festival in Michigan, and InterHarmony Music Festival and School in Italy.
+Previously, she has served on violin faculty and instructor positions at University of Rochester-Eastman, Carnegie’s Weill Institute, Thurnauer School of Music of Kaplen JCC on the Palisades, Luzerne Music Center, Bay View Music Festival in Michigan, Castle Rock Music Camp in Utah, Houghton Music Camp in New York, and Blue Mountain Music Camp in Maryland.

 A former student of Stephen Clapp and Sylvia Rosenberg, Soo Yeon has bachelor's (B.M.) and master’s (M.M.) degrees from The Juilliard School on a full scholarship.
+In 2020, she earned her doctorate degree from Eastman School of Music, studying with Robin Scott.
 While her residency at Juilliard, she was a teaching assistant and a teaching fellow in Music History and Music Theory Departments.
 She also fulfilled her Teaching Artist appointments at PS 11, George Jackson Academy and City College Academy of the Arts as the recipient of Arts Enrichment Fellowship, Concert Fellowship and Morse Teaching Artist Fellowship.
+At Eastman, she was awarded several teaching fellowships and was the teaching assistant of Robin Scott's studio while fulfilling her role as the secondary violin instructor at University of Rochester.